btab/semver_solver/README.md

 TODO
 ----

+1. find some really nasty-complex real-world examples to smoke test this thing
-1. look at apt, yum, bundler (molinillo), npm, cargo, maven, brew
+2. look at apt, yum, bundler (molinillo), npm, cargo, maven, brew
-2. generalize to a SAT(-3) solver (minisat / other DLL solver)?
+3. generalize to a SAT(-3) solver (minisat / other DLL solver)?